Treviso, they steal 800 euros of champagne: "We wanted to take a bath"

-In Treviso province three thieves steal champagne, the excuse: “We wanted to take a bath”
+In Treviso provoking three thieves steal champagne, the excuse: “We wanted to take a bath”

 THE carabinieri of the Mobile radio from Castelfranco Veneto they surprised and arrested on charges of theft aggravated in progress three people intent on steal champagne at the supermarket.
 The thieves to try to justify the theft admitted: “We wanted to take a refreshing bath“.